 If you grew up in the home video era, you may have found yourself asking, “What is a Director’s Cut?”
 When DVD emerged, some movies would claim to be a “Director’s Cut,” which could imply many things to the potential consumer.
 It might seem straightforward, but there’s a lot more to Director’s Cuts than just a longer version of a movie.
 So, what is a Director’s Cut and why are there so many of them?
 We’re going to go over the definition, its history through theatrical and home video releases, famous examples of Director’s Cuts and the different types that exist.

 What does Director’s Cut mean?

-Before going into the contemporary mainstream definition, we want to quickly mention that, during the editing process, a director’s cut has a different meaning.
+Before going into the contemporary definition, we want to quickly mention that, during the editing process, a Director’s Cut can mean different things.

-Film’s go through several cuts before being released to the general public.
-The most common of these are known rough cuts (also known as workprints) and editor’s cuts.
-A director’s cut, therefore, is just one of several cuts that can exist before a final cut is produced.
+Films go through several cuts before being released.
+The most common of these are known as rough cuts (also known as workprints) and editor’s cuts.
+A Director’s Cut, therefore, is just one of several cuts that can exist before a "final cut" is produced.

 DIRECTOR’S CUT DEFINITION